kamaldeen91/qsp-modeling-with-python/README.md

 PS: you will find very little comments in the codes and that is the reseaon I have (1) explain each folder and .py files here (2) attached a pdf file indicating the same thing: pqsp-CodeManual (3) made a short introductory video of the code - .

 I prefer clean and well organized (see through) codes.
-For more details on PK modeling (history, formulation and analytic solutions), see
+For more details on QSP pharmacokinetic-pharmacodynamic (PK/PD) modeling (history, formulation and analytic solutions), see
 (1)
 (2)
 (3)